nodiscc/xsrv/README.md

 ### Backups

-Always keep 3 copies of valuable data (the working data, a local backup - preferably on another drive, and an offiste backup).
+Always keep 3 copies of valuable data (the working data, a local backup - preferably on another drive, and an off-site backup).

 The [backup](roles/backup) role performs automatic daily/weekly/monthly backups of your data, to a local directory `/var/backups/rsnapshot` on the server.